pelavarre/byoverbs/bugs/Readme.md

 Step 3:
 Grow and debug the Python Verbs, till we don't need the broken Sh Verbs any more.

+We'll know we've got this working when you first report a Bug to us.

 ## Past work

 Cristóbal Sciutto